 Stabilant 22™ was first tested for defense use in 1983 at the Canadian Forces Establishment, Cold Lake, Alberta.

 D.W.E. was issued a NATO designation (CAGE) - 38948 as the supplier of Stabilant products for use as a "Contact Enhancer©".

 Several sizes/formulations have their own NATO Stock Numbers.

 Markham, ON L3R 4C2, CANADA

 Our Product Line

-Please tell us whether you require a "Certificate of Origin", a "Quality Assurance Certificate", a "Certificate of Shelf Life" or a printed Safety Data Sheet, either from us or one of our distributors.
-This information will assist our staff.
+At your request, a "Certificate of Origin", a "Quality Assurance Certificate", a "Certificate of Shelf Life" or a printed Safety Data Sheet will be provided either by us or by one of our distributors.

 We NEVER supply mailing lists of our customers for outside sale!